 SELF-CARE AND SELF-CONTROL OF PEOPLE WITH DM 2 FROM THE POINT OF VIEW OF THEIR EXPERIENCE AND SUBJECTIVITY

-The subjects should be prepared and motivated from diagnosis to take the treatment, because although the adaptability of man to the realization of self-care and self-control, compliance with these practices is not so easy for most people with DM2.
-It should be to understand that at moment of the discovery of the disease the structure of daily life and the forms that sustain it are interrupted.
-First, ruptures occur with the limits of meaning considered common, such as behaviors performed before being sick and then, deep breaks in the biography and self-concept of those involved.
-Finally, in the various segments of daily life, due to the care they need, people with DM2 have the mobilization of resources to face the changed situation[14].
+The subjects should be prepared and motivated from diagnosis to take the treatment.
+Although people are adaptable to the realization of self-care and self-control, compliance with these practices is not so easy for most people with DM2.
+At the moment the disease is discovered, the structure of daily life and the forms that sustain it are interrupted.
+First, ruptures occur with the new limits of normal daily life, as behaviors performed before being sick must be changed, potentially leading to deep breaks in one’s biography and self-concept.
+Finally, in the various segments of daily life, due to the care they need, people with DM2 must mobilize resources to face the changed situation[14].

-At this stage, the person may be faced with the obstacle of food, one of the most difficult to overcome, the non-acceptance of DM 2, fear of insulin, a lack of knowledge about the disease and self-care, the need for commitment and discipline, unfavorable financial situation and the emotional component involved with feeding[4,15].
+At this stage, the person may be faced with the obstacle of food (one of the most difficult to overcome), the non-acceptance of DM 2, fear of insulin, a lack of knowledge about the disease and self-care, the need for commitment and discipline, unfavorable financial situation, and the emotional component involved with feeding[4,15].

-Thus, coexistence with the limits imposed by the condition of being a person with DM2 is full of conflicts, ruptures, questioning and nonconformity.
-The knowledge of the experience and the subjectivity of these people, of the meanings attributed to them by the disease favor the identification of the limiting aspects and the way in which they articulate different aspects that interact in the production of self-care and consequently in self-control.
+Thus, living with the limits imposed by a diagnosis of DM2 is full of conflicts, ruptures, questioning, and nonconformity.
+Knowing the experience and the subjectivity of these people, of the meanings attributed to them by the disease, favor the identification of limiting aspects and the way in which they articulate different aspects that interact in the production of self-care and consequently in self-control.

 Some studies seek to approach the subject and his experience with the disease, taking into account the vision and participation in the management of care[16] treatment adherence[17], the involvement of friends and family in the treatment[18], as well as support or self-help groups and social networks[19].

-The experiences of individuals with the disease are socially shared and their analysis is possible when expressed as subjective narration, that is, the conscious or unconscious mind of people.
-Thus one of the forms that allow the approach to the subjective questions are the social representations, understood as complex subjective productions, because they have an impersonal aspect, in the sense of belonging to all, they are the representation of others, belonging to other people or to another group and are also a personal representation, perceived effectively as belonging to the ego[20].
+The experiences of individuals with the disease are socially shared, and their analysis is possible when expressed as subjective narration, that is, the conscious or unconscious mind of people.
+Thus, one approach to the subjective questions is the social representations, understood as complex subjective productions, because they have an impersonal aspect, in the sense of belonging to all; they are the representation of others, belonging to other people or to another group and are also a personal representation, perceived effectively as belonging to the ego[20].

 Social representations play a fundamental role in the dynamics of social relations by understanding and explaining reality, guiding behaviors and practices, explaining and justifying behaviors in a situation or with partners, and defining identity[21].
-The author emphasizes a clear relationship between social representation, identity and the behavior of people.
+The author emphasizes a clear relationship between social representation, identity, and the behavior of people.